Otosclerosis Overview

 Surgery can cure or improve conductive hearing loss.
 Either all or part of one of the small middle ear bones behind the eardrum (stapes) is removed and replaced with a prosthesis.

 Alicia Quesnel is an Otolaryngologist in Boston, Massachusetts.
-Quesnel has been practicing medicine for over 18 years and is rated as an Elite expert by MediFind in the treatment of Otosclerosis.
-She is also highly rated in 18 other conditions, according to our data.
-Her top areas of expertise are Familial Otosclerosis, Otosclerosis, Otitis, Hearing Loss, and Gamma Knife Radiosurgery.
-She is licensed to treat patients in Massachusetts.
-Quesnel is currently accepting new patients.
+Dr. Quesnel is rated as an Elite provider by MediFind in the treatment of Otosclerosis.
+Her top areas of expertise are Otosclerosis, Familial Otosclerosis, Otitis, Mastoidectomy, and Stapedectomy.
+Dr. Quesnel is currently accepting new patients.

 Guy Van Camp practices in Aalst, Belgium.
-Van Camp is rated as an Elite expert by MediFind in the treatment of Otosclerosis.
-He is also highly rated in 21 other conditions, according to our data.
+Mr. Van Camp is rated as an Elite expert by MediFind in the treatment of Otosclerosis.
 His top areas of expertise are Familial Otosclerosis, Otosclerosis, Hearing Loss, Cardiac Ablation, and Aortic Valve Replacement.

 Otosclerosis gets worse without treatment.
 Surgery can restore some or all of your hearing loss.
 Pain and dizziness from the surgery go away within a few weeks for most people.